 At this time, pets are welcome at the concert series.
 However, keep pets under control at all times (and of course, pick up after them).
 If you choose to bring a pet, for the comfort of everyone (including small children), please consider staying on the outskirts of the event where you have plenty of room and keep them on a leash.

-The new public restrooms are located to the north of the labyrinth area, next to the Farmers Market Pavilion.
-Others are located to the east of the RCU building, near Barstow Street.
+The public restrooms are located to the north of the labyrinth area, next to the Farmers Market Pavilion.
+Others are located to the east of the Royal Credit Union building, near Barstow Street.
 You can easily walk to either of them from the concert grounds.

 There is a city ordinance prohibiting smoking in city parks.